magicmonkey/lifxjs/Protocol.md

  * Bytes 45 - 46: These say how long the fade should take.
  * Bytes 47 - 48: Unknown, but always zeroes

+### Packet type 0x15

+This packet type turns the bulbs on and off.

+ * Byte  32:      0x15
+ * Bytes 33 - 35: Always zeroes.
+ * Bytes 36:      0x01 to turn on, or 0x00 to turn off
+ * Bytes 37:      Always zero.

+Will generally cause a packet 0x16 in response.

 ## Feedback messages

 The controller bulb appears to send data to the network as UDP packets, but it